powercodeacademy/phrg-cobra-migrations/README.md

 end
 ```

-2. If your migration simply adds data, such as creating a new row or rows in an existing table, then your migration file should live in the `db` directory on root.
+2. If your migration simply adds or updates data, such as creating some new rows in an existing table or updating a field, then your migration file should live in the `db` directory on root.
 Nitro Developers call the root directory of `nitro-web` "Umbrella" because it holds all the components.
-Nitro Developer may call this type of migration a "data migration".
+Nitro Developers may call this type of migration a "data migration".

 #### Example data migration: